-The Low Pay Commission (LPC) invites tenders from researchers to investigate the impact of the National Living Wage on pay settlements, pay structures and age-related pay.
-The research will investigate whether firms have modified their pay and organisational structures, including systems of incentives and rewards, in response to the National Living Wage (NLW) as it reaches its target of 60 per cent of median hourly pay in April 2020.
+The Low Pay Commission (LPC) invites tenders from researchers to investigate the impact of the recently announced more ambitious policy for the National Living Wage on pay structures and age-related pay.
+The research will investigate whether firms will modify their pay and organisational structures, including systems of incentives and rewards, in response to the National Living Wage (NLW) as it begins its journey towards a target of two-thirds of median hourly earnings by 2024 with the age entitlement being reduced from 25 to 21 in two stages - first to 23 in April 2021 and then to 21 by April 2024.
+It will give initial insights of how firms are planning to adjust their pay structures and use of age-related pay in light of the new and more ambitious policy for the NLW.